 How to Outrun Your Competition (And the Bear)

 Maybe the trick isn’t to run faster, but to run smarter.
 You can stay ahead of your competition by following these strategies:

 - Train every day.
 Before you invest your marketing dollars on the next big promotion, train your restaurant staff to deliver service based on excellent product knowledge, caring behavior, and personalized attention.

 - Training is the handle, sales is the pump.
 Train servers to not just take orders and deliver food, but to make sales.
 Through active listening and suggestive selling, servers can increase their per person check average by over a dollar on every shift.

 - Build repeat visits.
 It’s okay — and maybe even imperative — to offer a sweet deal to customers to get them in the door.
 The key is to capitalize on those visits and wow guests with service and food that they can’t wait to experience again.

 - Go where your customers are.
 You know customers are looking for convenience, so offer it.
 You don’t have to be a quick-serve, fast-casual, or convenience store concept to offer meals on the go.
 Take another look at your take-out offering and step up your game.

-You can out-train your competition.
-Our suite of restaurant training for employees improves service, increases sales, and strengthens teamwork.
-Series include Service & Sales Excellence, Cycle of Service, Operations, Back-of-House, and Human Resources.
+Our online restaurant training improves service, increases sales, and strengthens teamwork.
+Some available series include Service & Sales Excellence, Cycle of Service, Operations, Back-of-House, and Human Resources.
 Click here to learn more.